 Your porters, dressed in their colourful ponchos, prepare a welcome breakfast before it is time to set off on day two.
 The trail climbs for about one hour before crossing the small stone bridge over the Huayruro River before soon passing a waterfall and entering into a beautiful cloud forest.
 The trail then steepens through the forest.

-Day two is the toughest part of the Inca Trail but it is worth it as your efforts take you to the highest part of the trail for some breathtaking views over the surrounding area from Abra de Huarmihuañusca or 'Dead Woman's Pass' at 4,200m (13,779 ft).
-You can now celebrate in the knowledge that you have conquered the toughest part of the trail as it now descends to reach the second night’s campsite at Pacamayo, located at 3,600m.
+Day two is the toughest part of the Inca Trail but it is worth it as your efforts take you to the highest part of the trail for some breathtaking views over the surrounding area from Abra de Huarmihuañusca or 'Dead Woman's Pass' at 13,779 feet (4,200 meters).
+You can now celebrate in the knowledge that you have conquered the toughest part of the trail as it now descends to reach the second night’s campsite at Pacamayo.
 Here you will enjoy a well-earned dinner.

 Day 3 Inca Trail